Zbytiny

 Zbytiny (Oberhaid) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Zbytiny lies approximately 8 km south of Prachatice, 37 km west of České Budějovice, and 131 km south of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Blažejovice, Koryto, Skříněřov, Spálenec and Sviňovice are administrative parts of Zbytiny.
+Zbytiny consists of six municipal parts (in brackets population according to the 2021 census):